canadaluke888/TerminalTableBuilder/README.md

 - **Turning on Auto Print:** Once in the settings, you can enter the `autoprint_table` command.
 You will then be prompted if you want to turn Auto Print on or off.
 Turning on autoprint_table will automatically print the table after a change has been made.
 - **Turning on Hide Instructions:** In the settings, you can enter the `hide_instructions` command.
 You will then be prompted if you want to turn Hide Instructions on or off.
 Turning on hide_instructions will stop automatically printing the instructions to the screen while navigating different parts of the app.
 - **Turning on Auto Update:** In the settings, enter the `auto_update` command.
 You will then be prompted if you want to turn Auto Update on or off.
 Turning on auto_update will automatically save changes to an existing table in the database.
+- **Turning off Infer Types:** In the settings, enter the `infer_data_types`.
+You will be prompted if you want to turn Infer Data Types on or off.
+Turning off infer_data_types will let you manually set the data types when loading data from external sources (CSV, PDF, XLSX, ODS).
+Types will be defaulted to type 'str'.

+#### Styles

+You can enter the 'Styles' section from the 'Settings' section by entering the `styles` command.

+- **Changing the border style for tables:** First enter the `table` command.
+Then, enter the `set border style` command.
+Choose the number corresponding to the color you would like to set it as.
+- **Changing the column style for tables:** Enter the `table` command.
+Then, enter the `set column style` command.
+Choose the number corresponding to the color you would like to set it as.
+- **Changing the row style for tables:** Enter the `table` command.
+Then, enter the `set row style` command.
+Choose the number corresponding to the color you would like to set it as.
+- **Changing the border style for system messages:** Enter the `system` command.
+Then, enter the `set border style` command.
+Choose the number corresponding to the color you would like to set it as.

 ## Third-Party Dependencies